gootara-org/ios-image-util/README.md

 RECOMMENDED

+- You can compile this program with pure JDK or Eclipse or Ant or Maven.
+(Any way you want, this program does not depend on any external libraries.)

 - Eclipse Java Development Tools (Any version maybe.
 This program does not depend on any external libraries.)

+- Ant (Any version maybe.
+I tested with 1.9.3.
+Move to the directory same as build.xml on your console and just type 'ant'.)

+- Maven (Any version maybe.
+I tested with 3.1.1.
+Move to the directory same as pom.xml on your console and just type 'mvn clean compile jar:jar'.)

 COMMAND LINE